esmf-org/nuopc-app-prototypes/ESMX_AtmOcnProto/README.md

    `./buildSubs.sh`
 2. Inspect the `esmf.mk` file of your ESMF installation to find the appropriate `ESMF_ESMXDIR` variable:<br>
    `more $ESMFMKFILE`
-3. Configure the ESMX build by passing the `ESMF_ESMXDIR` path via the `-H` otion to `cmake`.
+3. Configure the ESMX build by passing the `ESMF_ESMXDIR` path via the `-H` option to `cmake`.
 This can either be done manually on the shell by just copying the path found in step 2, or setting an environment variable `ESMF_ESMXDIR`.
 Here the latter is assumed:<br>
    `cmake -H$(ESMF_ESMXDIR) -Bbuild`
 4. Build the executable `esmx` under the `build` directory that was created in step 3:<br>
    `cmake --build ./build`